More CMS Tags

 - The [context] tag, and it's counter part [end context] allow you to create shaded boxes around text.

 The shape and color of the box is defined in the chrome.
-Some chromes have more than one context box (context2, context3)
+Most sites have more than one context box (context2, context3) each with its own style.
+In most cases context6 is an actual pullquote style with stylized quotation marks and large text.

 In full editing mode (which we'll cover later) it's possible to directly enter the html tags that control formatting.
 While all of these formatting options are available through the normal interface here is a list of the html tags that the system will accept when in raw html mode.